saivishnu725/attendance-web/README.md

 # attendance-web

-## NOTE: the other branch is the latest one.
-I am yet to merge it with master

-A website that will store the attendance information of my day to day college, and will display the percentage.
+A website that will store the attendance information of my day-to-day college, and will display the percentage.

 ## Plan

 - [x] Take the week timetable.
-- [ ] Take list of all the subjects.
+- [ ] Take a list of all the subjects.
 - [x] Options to select the attendance information every day.
 - [x] Show the percentage of individual subjects.
 - [ ] Add classes outside the day's schedule.